Climb on Safely

 Cub Scouts and Webelos Scouts are encouraged to engage in climbing in a controlled environment with close supervision by instructors who are knowledgeable about instructing this age group.
 Webelos Scouts also may participate in rappelling.
 Normally this means going to a climbing gym where the degree of difficulty is age-appropriate and the harnesses are size-appropriate for Cub Scouts.
 It is not recommended that Cub Scouts use climbing towers and walls in camp that have been designed for Boy Scout use.
-See the age-appropriate information here.
+See the age-appropriate guidelines here.

 Each of the following points plays an important role in the overall Climb On Safely.
 Fun and safe climbing/rappelling activities require close compliance of Climb On Safely by the adult supervisor and instructor.
 These points also apply to bouldering—traversing a few feet above ground level.

 All climbing and rappelling must be supervised by a mature, conscientious adult at least 21 years of age who understands the risks inherent to these activities.
 This person knowingly accepts responsibility for the well-being and safety of the youth in his or her care.
 This adult supervisor is trained in and committed to compliance with the eight points of the Boy Scouts of America's Climb On Safely procedure.
 One additional adult who is at least 18 years of age must also accompany the unit.
 Units with more than 10 youths in the same climbing/rappelling session must have an additional adult leader at least 18 years of age for each 10 additional youth participants.
 In other words, a group of 11 to 20 youths requires at least three adult leaders; a group of 21 to 30 youths would require four adult leaders, and so on.